A line-throwing apparatus (LTA) is a self-contained device that shoots a rocket projectile to a considerable distance while attached to a line.

 The only drawback of this device is its bulkiness and so many moving parts.

-They require bigger spaces for storage inside the bridge especially if you keep four of them.
+They require bigger spaces for storage inside the bridge especially if you keep four of them which is according to SOLAS regulation.

 2. Pneumatic Line Thrower

-Pneumatic Line Throwers consist of different parts which you can assemble or disassemble.
+Pneumatic Line Throwers consist of different parts that you can assemble or disassemble.

 Because of the simplicity of its launching medium, pneumatic line throwers are reusable with no expiration on all of their parts.